 Before we dive deeper, there is a few erroneous assumptions that I encounter frequently that needs dispelling.
 One is the strict vision that one shouldn’t age essential oils.
 This is actually - mostly - true from a strict healing aromatherapy point of view (more on this below) but totally irrelevant, and even counterproductive, for natural perfumery.
 Almost no oil for is better for natural perfumery when freshly distilled, a minimum of curing is necessary.
 Personally, I rarely find an oil interesting enough before 6 months to a year of curing, even for oils having the reputation of a short shelf life.

-Finally, many people, when they start discovering the world of essential oils, have simply no notion of them ageing or being affected by time and environment.
+Finally, when one starts discovering the world of essential oils, there is often no notion of them ageing or being affected by time and environment.
 They are approached a bit like inanimate objects.
-This is just part of the learning process, and this assumption will eventually dissolve by itself, either because some of their oils go bad, or because of studying / interacting around the matter.
+This is just part of the learning process, and this assumption will eventually dissolve by itself, either because some of oils go bad, or because of studying / interacting around the matter.

 What makes a good oil, then, with an interesting potential for curing / aging ?

-Of course, every raw material differs in its specificity and singularity, in its terroir, that is its natural growing conditions or context and methods of cultivation, in the preparation process before distillation and in what it calls for while distilling (and there can be different options there), but beyond all these wonderful specificities, some common traits emerge.
+Of course, every raw material differs in its specificity and singularity, in its terroir, that is its natural growing conditions or context and methods of cultivation, in the preparation process before distillation and in what it calls as setting, methods and parameters for distilling (and there can be different options there), but beyond all these wonderful specificities, some common traits emerge.

-There are general rules but they are only approximate, so it is actually necessary to progressively get to know your materials one by one, and how you like them to age.
-For example of general rules, (good) Oud and Sandalwood are amazing for aging and will bonify over decades if well cured, while some others oils will be much more fragile: florals can actually age much longer than one gets credit for but with tremendous variability, while essential oils that are expressed ( = cold pressed instead of distilled*) have in general the shortest shelf life (due to the difficulty of fully filtering orgnaic material and the rapid degradation of some of their core terpenes, namely limonenes)
+There are general rules but they are only approximate, so it is actually necessary to progressively get to know our materials one by one, and identify our preferences; how er like them to age.
+For example of general rules, (good) Oud and Sandalwood are amazing for aging and will bonify over decades if well cured, while some others oils will be much more fragile: florals can actually age much longer than one gets credit for but with tremendous variability, while essential oils that are expressed ( = cold pressed instead of distilled*) have in general the shortest shelf life (due to the difficulty of fully filtering organic material and the rapid degradation of some of their core terpenes, namely limonenes)

 cold pressing is used almost exclusively for the production of different (but by far not all) essential oils from fruits of the (vast) citrus family.
 This method refers to any physical process during which the essential oil glands in the peel and cuticles are broken in order for the oil to be released and separated from other materials.

 To get a quality oil, fit for optimal curing, the first and arguably crucial factor is the quality of the raw material itself.
 Its intrinsic qualities of course, but also the handling and prepping before distillation, which can take many forms, and where many things can go wrong.
-Is the agarwood fully cleaned of white wood or not ?
-Is the sandalwood old enough to have generated enough oil to become interesting ?
+Is the agarwood fully cleaned of white wood or not ? is it soaked ? how?
+Is the sandalwood old enough to have generated enough oil to become interesting ? how is terroir affecting it ?
 Are the rose bushes mature and untreated ?
 How are the flowers handled in the crucial gap between being plucked and being distilled ?
 How long before they are distilled ?
 Etc.

 Then comes, the other crucial factor: the production of the essential oil itself.